the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </div>

-The 3T framework proposes that you focus on 3 areas -- Text, Tools, and Truth -- to build effective evals.
+The 3T framework focuses on 3 central pillars -- Text, Tools, and Truth -- to power your evals.

 What do we mean by each of these?
 At a high level, we have: